adivel/Thermal-Imager/README.md

 5.buttonns
 6.3d model

-All the connections required will be given in the pptx file
+All the connections required will be given in the pptx file.